Nadi (yoga): Central channel (Sushumna)

 Sushumna is the central and most important channel.
 It connects the base chakra to the crown chakra.
 It is important in Yoga and Tantra.
 It corresponds to the river Saraswati.

 Side channels

 Left channel (Ida)

 Ida is associated with lunar energy.
 The word ida means "comfort" in Sanskrit.
 Idā has a moonlike nature and feminine energy with a cooling effect.
-It courses from the left testicle to the left nostril and corresponds to the Ganges river.
+It courses from the left testicle/ovary to the left nostril and corresponds to the Ganges river.

 The practices of yoga work together to force prana into the central Sushumna channel, allowing kundalini to rise, leading to moksha, liberation.
 The shatkarmas purify the nadis, while the mudras trap prana, and other practices (not shown) force the prana out of the Ida and Pingala channels.

 Right channel (Pingala)

 Pingala is associated with solar energy.
 The word pingala means "orange" or "tawny" in Sanskrit.
 Pingala has a sunlike nature and masculine energy.
-Its temperature is heating and courses from the right testicle to the right nostril.
-It corresponds to the river Yamuna.
+Its temperature is heating and courses from the right testicle/ovary to the right nostril and corresponds to the Yamuna river.